 Under the Factory Act B.E.
 2535, the Ministry of Industry is responsible for regulating the construction, operations, expansions, issuance of licenses, and overseeing of all related matters such as pollution and safety in relation with factories in Thailand.

-- the type, quality, source of origin, and ratio of raw materials to be used;
+- Type, quality, source of origin, and ratio of raw materials to be used

-- the type of energy to be used or produced in a factory;
+- Type of energy to be used or produced in a factory

-- the nature, type and quality of the products manufactured in the factory; and so forth,
+- Nature, type and quality of the products manufactured in the factory and so forth

 Medium sized factories must notify the Ministry about the existence of the factory and can begin operating upon receiving a letter stating that the report has been acknowledged.
 Medium sized factories are those causing little or no pollution, with engine of machinery used being no more than 50 horsepower and/or the number of employees working at the factory not more than 50.

 Large factories are required to apply for a factory license from the responsible government authorities prior to beginning operations due to the fact that they cause pollution or environmental hazards, use machinery with more than 50 horsepower and/or employ more than 50 workers in the factories.